Concentration—Conclusion: Nutriment and the Elements#

 §24 10.
 How as to smearing?
 At the time of using it he smears his hands, lips, tongue and palate, and they become repulsive by being smeared with it.
 And even when washed, they have to be washed again and again in order to remove the smell.
 And, just as, when rice is being boiled, the husks, the red powder covering the grain, etc., rise up and smear the mouth, rim and lid of the cauldron, so too, when eaten it rises up during its cooking and simmering by the bodily fire that pervades the whole body, it turns into tartar, which smears the teeth, and it turns into spittle, phlegm, etc., which respectively smear the tongue, palate, etc.; and it turns into eye-dirt, ear-dirt, snot, urine, excrement, etc., which respectively smear the eyes, ears, nose and nether passages.
 And when these doors are smeared by it, they never become either clean or pleasing even though washed every day.
 And after one has washed a certain one of these, the hand has to be washed again.
 [17] And after one has washed a certain one of these, the repulsiveness does not depart from it even after two or three washings with cow dung and clay and scented powder.
 This is how repulsiveness should be reviewed as to smearing.

-becomes evident to him in its repulsive aspect.
-He cultivates that sign [64] again and again, develops and [344/402] repeatedly practices it.
+§25 As he reviews repulsiveness in this way in ten aspects and strikes at it with thought and applied thought, physical nutriment 347 becomes evident to him in its repulsive aspect.
+He cultivates that sign [18] again and again, develops and 344/402 repeatedly practices it.
 As he does so, the hindrances are suppressed, and his mind is concentrated in access concentration, but without reaching absorption because of the profundity of physical nutriment as a state with an individual essence.
 But perception is evident here in the apprehension of the repulsive aspect, which is why this meditation subject goes by the name of “perception of repulsiveness in nutriment.”

 §26 When a bhikkhu devotes himself to this perception of repulsiveness in nutriment, his mind retreats, retracts and recoils from craving for flavours.
-He nourishes himself with nutriment without vanity and only for the purpose of crossing over suffering, as one who seeks to cross over the desert eats his own dead child’s flesh ( [S] II 98 ).
+He nourishes himself with nutriment without vanity and only for the purpose of crossing over suffering, as one who seeks to cross over the desert eats his own dead child’s flesh (S II 98).
 Then his greed for the five cords of sense desire comes to be fully understood without difficulty by means of the full understanding of the physical nutriment.
 He fully understands the materiality aggregate by means of the full-understanding of the five cords of sense desire.
 Development of mindfulness occupied with the body comes to perfection in him through the repulsiveness of “what is uncooked” and the rest.
 He has entered upon a way that is in conformity with the perception of foulness.
 And by keeping to this way, even if he does not experience the deathless goal in this life, he is at least bound for a happy destiny.

 This is the detailed explanation of the development of the perception of repulsiveness in nutriment.